New Waverly, Texas: Education

 The City of New Waverly is served by the New Waverly Independent School District.

 Gulf Coast Trades Center, a charter school specializing in vocational training for at-risk youth, is located in proximity to New Waverly.

 Residents of New Waverly ISD (and therefore New Waverly) are served by the Lone Star College System (formerly North Harris-Montgomery Community College).

+Trivia

+In 1947 writer William Burroughs lived here with his wife Joan Vollmer and their friend Herbert Huncke.
+During this time their son William Burroughs jr. was born.